Home, neurological, vestibular and hydrotherapy physiotherapy services (non-contracted)

 If you’re not on Teleplan and have previously faxed us invoices, you can now submit them through My Provider Services to get paid faster.
 Through this portal you can submit your invoices and supporting documents, save draft invoices, attach additional documents to your invoice, get confirmation when we receive an invoice, and see status and payment details.

 To get started, you’ll need to set up an account with us.
-To learn more, you can watch this short video on how to set up your account and access My Provider Services.
+To learn more, see our user guide for instructions on setting up your My Provider Services account.

 Contact our Payment Services team with any invoicing questions.